core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Signaling KUDOS support in EDHOC # {#edhoc-ead-signaling}

 The EDHOC protocol defines the transport of additional External Authorization Data (EAD) within an optional EAD field of the EDHOC messages (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
-An EAD field is composed of one or multiple EAD items, each of which specifies an identifying 'ead_label' encoded as a CBOR integer, and an 'ead_value' encoded as a CBOR bstr.
+An EAD field is composed of one or multiple EAD items, each of which specifies an identifying 'ead_label' encoded as a CBOR integer, and an optional 'ead_value' encoded as a CBOR bstr.

 This document defines a new EDHOC EAD item KUDOS\_EAD and registers its 'ead_label' in {{iana-edhoc-aad}}.
 By including this EAD item in an outgoing EDHOC message, a sender peer can indicate whether it supports KUDOS and in which modes, as well as query the other peer about its support.
 Note that peers do not have to use this EDHOC EAD item to be able to run KUDOS with each other, irrespective of the modes they support.
 The possible values of the 'ead_value' are as follows: